bentrevett/repository-template/README.md

 # repository-template

-A repository template, inspired by [this](https://github.com/neubig/starter-repo) one, but using `uv` and not using `mypy` or GitHub Actions.
+A repository template for Python projects, inspired by [this](https://github.com/neubig/starter-repo) one, but using `uv` and not using `mypy` or GitHub Actions.

 ## Usage